cemerick/friend/README.md

 form or HTTP Basic authentication, an oAuth token, etc.; this value _must_ be unique across all users within the application
-* `:roles`, an optional collection of values enumerating the roles for which the user is authorized.
+* `:roles`, an optional collection of values enumerating the roles for which the user is authorized, or a function returning the same.

 _If a map of credentials is found to be invalid, the credential function must return nil._